-Oracle Internet Directory is Oracle's native LDAP v3-compliant directory service, built as an application on top of the Oracle Database.
+Oracle Internet Directory is Oracle's native LDAP v3-compliant directory service, built as an application on the Oracle Database.
 Oracle Internet Directory hosts the Oracle common identity.
-All Oracle Web-based products integrate with the SSO server for single sign-on support.
+All Oracle Web-based products integrate with Oracle Application Server Single Sign-On.

-Ultra Search Administration Groups in Oracle Internet Directory
+Oracle Ultra Search Administration Groups in Oracle Internet Directory

-An Ultra Search administration group contains a set of users.
-Each user can belong to one or multiple groups.
-All groups are created using groupOfUniqueNames and orclGroup object classes.
+An Oracle Ultra Search administration group contains a set of users.
+Each user can belong to one or more groups.
+All groups are created using the groupOfUniqueNames and orclGroup object classes.

 The only way to grant a user administration privileges is to assign them to an administration group.
-Ultra Search authorizes the user administration privileges based on the administration groups to which the user belongs.
-The following groups are created for each Ultra Search instance:
+Oracle Ultra Search authorizes the user administration privileges based on the administration groups to which the user belongs.
+The following groups are created for each Oracle Ultra Search instance:

-- Super-users: Users in this group can create or drop Ultra Search instances and can administer Ultra Search instances within the installation.
-Super-users must obey the rules for document relevancy boosting and ACL defined for each of the documents associated with the Ultra Search instance.
-For example, if a document ACL does not grant access to the super-user or group, then the super-user cannot search and browse the document. - Instance administrators: Users in this group can administer the Ultra Search instance.
+- Super-users: Users in this group can create or drop Oracle Ultra Search instances and can administer Oracle Ultra Search instances within the installation.
+Super-users must obey the rules for document relevancy boosting and ACLs defined for each of the documents associated with the Oracle Ultra Search instance.
+For example, if a document ACL does not grant access to the super-user or group, then the super-user cannot search and browse the document. - Instance administrators: Users in this group can administer the Oracle Ultra Search instance.
 Only the instance database schema user and members in the super-users group can drop the instance.